 In accordance with our editorial line, we operate a work of popularization of information and try to propose information expressed in a clear language and, as far as possible, understandable by all.
 This is often a challenge, because the documents we work on are in their great majority very “technical” and full of jargon, whether they are scientific publications, legal texts, or sociological or philosophical analyses…

 Here are some vocabulary elements that may be necessary for a good understanding of the proposed texts.

 The list will be expanded over time.
 Do not hesitate to help us to complete or clarify the terms of this glossary: you can contribute to improve it by sending us your remarks to the address redaction(at)veillenanos.fr

-Cluster of particles associated by weak or entangled physical bonds.
+Clusters of particles associated by weak or entangled physical bonds.

-Cluster of particles strongly associated by chemical bonds (covalent bonds) or fused
+Clusters of particles strongly associated by chemical bonds (covalent bonds) or fused

 Ability to inflict DNA damage, which can promote the onset or development of cancer

 Surface area of a particle or material relative to its volume → an important characteristic of nanomaterials is the magnitude of their specific surface area per unit volume.